link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 a transaction should only release a lock when it’s **no longer accessing or depending on that data**.

-##### Concurrent Updates With Locking
+###### Concurrent Updates With Locking

-Returning to the **Repeatable Read Isolation Level**, when multiple transactions compete to update the same data, **locking** is necessary to guarantee correctness.
+Returning to the **Repeatable Read** isolation level, when multiple transactions compete to update the same data, **locking** is necessary to guarantee correctness.

-Let’s rewrite the previous deadlock example where transactions do not acquire **Shared Locks**.
+Let’s rewrite the previous deadlock example where transactions do not acquire shared locks.
-In the update step, one of the transactions, e.g. `Transaction 1`, will proceed first and acquire an **Exclusive Lock** on the record, while the other must wait.
+In the update step, one of the transactions, e.g. `Transaction 1`, will proceed first and acquire an exclusive lock on the record, while the other must wait.

 ```d2